lardemua/atom/atom_examples/rgb_rgb_system/README.md

 In this section, out goal is to carry out the simplest possible calibration pipeline for the **rgb_rgb_system**.

-To calibrate, we will need a bagfile called [rgb_rgb_system_example_bag.bag](https://drive.google.com/file/d/1Noo3eZh72m-xRobYZywdo1wtqg7e4wGa/view?usp=sharing), which contains a recording of the system's data when viewing a calibration pattern in several positions.
+To calibrate, we will use the [$ROS_BAGS/rgb_rgb_system/train.bag](https://drive.google.com/file/d/1Noo3eZh72m-xRobYZywdo1wtqg7e4wGa/view?usp=sharing) bagfile, which contains a recording of the system's data when viewing a calibration pattern in several positions.
 We produced the bagfile by bringing up the system and then recording a bagfile as described above.
 This is a small bagfile with 40 seconds / 60MB for demonstration purposes.
 Typically, calibration bagfiles are larger.

-Download the bagfile and put it in **$ROS_BAGS/rgb_rgb_system**.

 Next we describe each of the steps in the calibration pipeline.